Kaijin Fugeki

 Kaijin Fugeki: Kindled Spirits (灰仭巫覡, Kaijin Fugeki) is a Japanese manga series written and illustrated by Oh! great.
-It began serialization in Kodansha's Weekly Shōnen Magazine in May 2024, and has been compiled into six volumes as of November 2025.
+It began serialization in Kodansha's Weekly Shōnen Magazine in May 2024, and has been compiled into nine volumes as of August 2026.

 Plot

 The series follows Jin, a young Japanese boy who lives in a world affected by mysterious phenomena known as the Night.
 One day, he meets Gao, a soldier who escaped from Britain to Japan ten months earlier after a Night manifested itself.
 Gao's ship crash landed, which resulted in the death of Jin's mother.
 The two live together in a rural town along with other residents while dealing with the effects of the Night.